cheerfulstoic/ecto_watch/README.md

 ## Tracking specific columns and using labels

-You can also setup the database to trigger only on specific columns on `:updated` watchers.
+You can also setup the database to trigger only on specific column changes on `:updated` watchers.
 When doing this a `label` required:

 ```elixir
   # setup